 Liver transplantation is the treatment of choice for patients with acute and chronic end-stage liver disease including acute liver failure, decompensated cirrhosis and hepatocellular carcinoma (HCC) (Lucey et al., 2013).

-Improvements in immunosuppressive regimens and surgical techniques has substantially improved transplant outcomes.
-Between 1987 and 2013 there was a two-fold decrease in 1-year graft loss and a 1.6-fold decrease in 5-year graft loss (Stepanova et al., 2015).
-Calcineurin inhibitors were a key development in the improvement of graft survival, however, their long-term use is also associated with significant complications – in particular CNI-related nephrotoxicity leading to progressive renal deterioration (Morard et al., 2006).
-Calcineurin-inhibitor sparing regimens are being investigated as an alternative treatment option that maintain immunosuppression, but with reduced renal damage.
+Improvements in immunosuppressive regimens and surgical techniques have substantially improved transplant outcomes.
+Between 1987 and 2013, there was a two-fold decrease in 1-year graft loss and a 1.6-fold decrease in 5-year graft loss (Stepanova et al., 2015).
+Calcineurin inhibitors were a key development in the improvement of graft survival; however, their long-term use is also associated with significant complications, particularly CNI-related nephrotoxicity leading to progressive renal deterioration (Morard et al., 2006).
+Calcineurin-inhibitor sparing regimens are being investigated as an alternative treatment option that maintains immunosuppression, but with reduced renal damage.